LaunchCodeEducation/lchs/src/chapters/local-dev/vscode-python.rst

 Try It!
 -------

+.. admonition:: Tip

+   Be sure to save your work after you change your code!
+If you forget to do this, VS Code will run the last saved version of your program instead of the newer one.

 #.
 Now that you've got the classic ``Hello, World`` program under your belt,
    add a loop and a conditional to your program.
-Run ``hello.py`` again to see the change.
+Save your work, then run ``hello.py`` again to see the change.
 #.
 Create a new Python file in the ``local_practice`` folder.
 Be sure to
    include the ``.py`` extension.
 #.
 Your new file should open into its own tab in VS Code.
 If it does not, click